newrelic/helm-charts/charts/job-manager/README.md

 This chart deploys the New Relic Job Manager for Kubernetes-based Location Deployment Configuration.
 It orchestrates workloads using K8s native features for deployment, scaling, and observability.

+**Important:** This chart is currently under development.
+Docker images referenced by this chart (`newrelic/serverless-job-manager:release-1`) are not yet published to Docker Hub.
+The chart passes linting and template validation tests but is excluded from CI installation tests until images are available.

 **Note:** This chart does NOT include ping-runtime.
 It only supports node-api-runtime and node-browser-runtime for job execution.

 ## Architecture Overview